Heart Disease: Communicating with Several Providers

 Tell your healthcare providers the names and specialties of all your other healthcare

 providers.
-Although your health problems may not seem related, medical conditions can affect
+Your health problems may not seem related, but health conditions can affect

 each other.
 Tell your providers about other medical appointments and what your treatment

 plans involve.
-Include any changes in medicines or dosage prescribed or if you have
+Include any changes in medicines or doses prescribed.
+Or if you have

 side effects.
-Ask each healthcare provider to send a copy of each visit note to your
+Ask each provider to send a copy of each visit note to your other providers.

-Keep yourself informed.
 Learn about your health issues and the medicines you take.
-Ask your local librarian
+Ask your healthcare providers

-of letters they write to other providers about your care.
+providers for copies of letters they write to other providers about your care.
+You